omise/omise-android/README.md

 This SDK provides the means to tokenize card data on an end-user mobile phone without the data having to go through your server.

-## Notice

-Use SDK version `4.3.1` or higher for your app's security and performance.
-Any versions below this will pose severe risks of security vulnerabilities, bugs, and unexpected behaviors.
-Upgrade to the latest supported SDK version to avoid these risks and ensure the best user experience.

 ## Installation